 Continue reading Weekly Roundup #04 – New Maker Products // News Posted in WRNMP | Tagged Arduino, Banguino, Configum, EEZ H24005, EspoTek Labrador, Esus, Explore M3, Fabric8, idIoTware, Ivan, LIDAR-Lite, LightBlue Bean+, Makerville Knit, MeshSpot, MOVEZ, qualMeter, SCUBAJET, SilicamRIK, Talos, The Bod Box, WearDuino, Whoa Board, WiFinch |

 This is the start of a series that I’ll be publishing every week letting you know of some interesting Maker products you can get on Kickstarter, Indiegogo, Tindie, and all the popular and non-popular vendor sites and anything else I can find.

 My aim is to give you a heads up so you don’t have to go searching.
-Continue reading Weekly Roundup #01 – New Maker Products Posted in WRNMP | Tagged Arduino, CellRobot, CulBox, KickStarter, M3D, Projecta, Raspberry Pi, ReSpeaker, Seeed, STEAM, STEM, Teensy, Tindie, WHOA |
+Continue reading Weekly Roundup #01 – New Maker Products // News Posted in WRNMP | Tagged Arduino, CellRobot, CulBox, KickStarter, M3D, Projecta, Raspberry Pi, ReSpeaker, Seeed, STEAM, STEM, Teensy, Tindie, WHOA |

 Episode 6 of MickMake Mates tutorial into Learning Arduino takes a walk through the code of the debounce tutorial.